Nightcore: 2000s

-2010s: Popularity
+2010s

 One of the first viral nightcore videos was for "Rockefeller Street", the song by Getter Jaani that was chosen to represent Estonia at the 2011 Eurovision Song Contest.
 The song became an internet meme after the nightcore version was posted to YouTube by a user known as Andrea, who was known as an osu! player.
 From there, the music rose in popularity with more people applying the nightcore treatment to more non-dance genres such as pop music and hip hop.
 Many of the pioneer uploaders of nightcore including Maikel631 have called these non-dance edits "fake".
 The nightcore scene then crossed over to SoundCloud with the help of artist lilangelboi, who had released around ten to fifteen edits on the service before signing with Manicure Records.
 The head of Manicure, Tom "Ghibli" Mike, recalled, "I just got totally obsessed with it.
 I put up that one he did, "Light"; we had him up here to DJ a few parties; and then he moved here.
 That was totally how nightcore became a thing for us."
 The label's #MANICURED playlist consisted of nightcore renditions of K-pop and electro house tracks, a few of them also incorporating production techniques outside of pitch-shifting and speeding up the source material, such as "Mile High" by Chipped Nails and Ponibbi and "Fave Hours" by F I J I.